WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Imports Error Logs in Apache ***default*** ErrorLogFormat & ***additional*** ErrorLogFormat defined below performing data harmonization on Apache Codes & Messages, System Codes & Messages, and Log Messages to create a unified, standardized dataset.
 Error Log view images below.

-Two options to associate ServerName & ServerPort with Access and Error logs missing `%v - canonical ServerName` and `%p - canonical ServerPort` Format Strings described below.
+Three options to associate ServerName & ServerPort with Access and Error logs missing `%v - canonical ServerName` and `%p - canonical ServerPort` Format Strings described below.

 4 LogFormats & 2 ErrorLogFormats can be loaded and 5 MySQL Stored Procedures can be processed in a single Python `ProcessLogs function` execution.